 If you want a cheaper property, unmodernised properties from other periods – eg more modern houses from the 30’s, 40’s, 50’s, 60’s or 70’s, can come with a bigger discount than Victorian or Georgian stock.
 Some of these properties are not considered to be particularly pretty but can be well built.
 Ex-council houses tend to sell at a discount too because they can come with a bit of a stigma.

 Be careful that you might not be able to get a mortgage, as some of these homes were built with different building construction types and lenders may be a bit harder to find.

 Bear in mind, too, that if you bought an unfashionable home cheaply, it could mean that when you come to sell it, you may have to sell it cheaply too.
 It may have gone up in value, but maybe less than surrounding properties.

 That’s not generally a problem if you are intending to stay there for a long time, but if you are using it as a stepping stone to get on the housing ladder, then make sure you think carefully about what you will need to step up to the next rung.

 The ways to get around this are either to buy in an area that is going up in value (generally through gentrification) or buy adding value.

 Build your own home or buy a shell

-New build shells have particular advantages because they are built to be airtight and watertight, and come with a 10 year guarantee so you know you won’t have any structural issues like damp, mould, or rot to deal with.
+New build shells are built to be airtight and watertight, and come with a 10 year guarantee so you know you won’t have any structural issues like damp, mould, or rot to deal with.
 You will simply have a brand new blank canvas which is all ready for you to design your dream home around, reducing a lot of risk and uncertainty.